mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 * Mouse version of ACTB can be used to more specifically assess contributions of different brain regions for intellectual disabilities observed in Down Syndrome
 * Mouse ACTB may serve as a Down Syndrome-specific outcome measure for tests of novel therapeutics
 * Potentially use this mouse ACTB to define prodromal states in Ts65Dn mouse for putative Alzheimer's Disease-like phenotypes or progression
+* List touchscreen tasks from Tim Bussey that model essentially the same thing as a great direction/alternative to mine.

 ###Strengths of Mouse ACTB